tensorchord/pgvecto.rs-docs/src/cloud/manage/backup-restore.md

 ::: warning
-The cluster you are restoring to should have the same image and database name as the backup or cluster.
+The cluster you are restoring to should have the same image,database name and region as the backup, but recovery from the cluster can cross regions.
 :::